 Maritime and Admiralty Law refers to a collection of federal and international laws and regulations that govern behavior, activity, and nautical disputes on the open seas and other bodies of navigable water.
 State law may supplement federal maritime law where there is no conflict with federal law.

-Do I Have a Maritime Law Case?
+Do I Have a Maritime Law Case in California?

 Maritime law is broad-reaching and touches upon many different aspects of nautical disputes.
 The award-winning team at Wilshire Law Firm have an extensive history helping clients resolve complex cases throughout the United States.